Best Bench Press Workout - My Favorite Revealed

 My Favorite Bench Routine

-Ok, I really got off track so let's get back to the what bench press works that anyone can do who want to start seeing gains in 2-3 weeks time.
+Ok, I really got off track, so let's get back to my favorite bench press workout that works every single time to gain strength and muscle.
+You literally will start to see yourself increasing the weight you are doing in your sets within 3 weeks' time.
 The routine was originally made famous by the Nebraska Cornhusker football strength coach back in the 80's.
 They took a very simplistic approach of doing 5 sets of 5 reps and by using a percentage of your 1 rep max to figure out how much weight you should use in each set.

 This is seems like a magic number once you get into the routine.
 It hits the lower end of working on power and the middle range of working on strength while not going into too many reps where you work on muscular endurance.